-Key Risks Impact on the Company Mitigation , • Enterprise-wide training and awareness programs on Information Security including the extensively used enterprise-wide communication and collaboration platforms accessed through mobile or desktop channels. • Strict access controls including dynamic passwords for secure access to enterprise applications and special handling of privileged administrator accounts.
+Key Risks Impact on the Company Mitigation • Enterprise-wide training and awareness programs on Information Security including the extensively used enterprise-wide communication and collaboration platforms accessed through mobile or desktop channels. • Strict access controls including dynamic passwords for secure access to enterprise applications and special handling of privileged administrator accounts.
 Rigorous access management on all Cloud deployments. • Encryption of data, data back-up and recovery mechanisms for ensuring business continuity. • Ability to isolate TCS enterprise network from client network and defined escalation mechanisms to handle security incidents in client environment. • Periodic rigorous testing to validate effectiveness of controls through Vulnerability Assessment and Penetration Testing. • Internal and external audits and forensics.
-Non-compliance to complex and changing global regulations co complex and complex regulatory landscape across multiple jurisdictions, covering areas such as Employment and Labour, Immigration, • Deployment of a comprehensive global compliance management framework that enables tracking of changes to applicable laws and regulations across various jurisdictions and functional areas and managing compliance obligations.
-This includes those laws and provisions specially enacted directly to cater to the pandemic impacts. • Periodic regulatory compliance certification, which is fully digitized enables self-governance and covers compliance across all the locations of the Company.
+Non-compliance to complex and changing global regulations As a global organization, the Company has to comply with a complex regulatory landscape across multiple jurisdictions, covering areas such as Employment and Labour, Immigration, Taxation, Foreign Exchange and Export Control, Environment, • Deployment of a comprehensive global compliance management framework that enables tracking of changes to applicable laws and regulations across various jurisdictions and functional areas and managing compliance obligations.
+This includes those laws and provisions specially enacted directly to cater to the pandemic impacts.
+Health and Safety, Anti-Bribery and Anti-Corruption, Data Privacy and so on. • Periodic regulatory compliance certification, which is fully digitized enables self-governance and covers compliance across all the locations of the Company.
 The laws and regulations are continuously evolving, increasing in number and complexity.
-This has resulted in greater compliance risk and cost for the Company. • Adequate and effective internal controls to comply with regulations and to keep a check on unlawful and fraudulent activities.
-The fast pace of changes in the regulatory environment, including those due to the pandemic, also requires quick • Awareness through web-based compliance training courses for all staff and regular notifications/ alerts on regulatory changes communicated to stakeholders. understanding of their implications and adaptation in business operations.
+This has resulted in greater compliance risk and cost for the Company.
+The fast pace of changes in the regulatory environment, including those due to the pandemic, also requires guick • Adequate and effective internal controls to comply with regulations and to keep a check on unlawful and fraudulent activities. • Awareness through web-based compliance training courses for all staff and regular notifications/ alerts on regulatory changes communicated to stakeholders. understanding of their implications and adaptation in business operations.
 Failure to comply could result in penalties, reputational damage and criminal prosecution. • Strong governance at executive and board level through compliance committees.